WeileiZeng/QuantumKatas/README.md

+Currently we are working on adding a demonstration for the five qubit codes.
+See the code in []()

 # Introduction

 The Quantum Katas are a series of self-paced tutorials to help you learn quantum computing and Q# programming.